paypal-examples/v6-web-sdk-sample-integration/README.md

 - make one-time payments with different payment methods like PayPal and Venmo
 - save payment methods for future transactions
-- add Pay Later messaging (coming soon)
+- add Pay Later messaging

 ## Before You Code